lauracolof/nestjs-from-zero-to-hero/src/README.md

-# Modules.
+# `Modules.`

-A Module is definned by annotating a class with the @Module decorator The decorator provides metadata that Nest uses to organize the application structure.
+A Module is definned by annotating a class with the `@Module` decorator The decorator provides metadata that Nest uses to organize the application structure.

-MODULE DECORATOR PROPERTIES:
+Module decorator properties:

 - providers: Array of providers to be available within the module via dependency injection.
 - controllers: Array of controllers to be instantiated with the module